-SOURCE OF FUNDS AMOUNT STATUS Other Non-State \$ Being Applied to Project During Project Period: Indicate any additional non-state cash dollars to be spent on the project during the funding period.
-For each individual sum, list out the source of the funds, the amount, and indicate whether the funds are secured or pending approval. \$ Indicate: Secured or Pending Other State \$ Being Applied to Project During Project Period: Indicate any additional state cash dollars (e.g., bonding, other grants) to be spent on the project during the funding period.
-For each individual sum, list out the source of the funds, the amount, and indicate whether the funds are secured or pending approval. \$ Indicate: Secured or Pending In-kind Services During Project Period: For each type of service, list type of service(s), estimated value, and indicate whether it is secured or pending.
-In-kind services listed must be specific to the project. \$ Indicate: Secured or Pending Remaining \$ From Current ENRTF Appropriation (if applicable): Specify dollar amount and year of appropriation from any current ENRTF appropriation for any directly related project of the project manager or organization that remains unspent or not yet legally obligated at the time of proposal submission.
+SOURCE OF FUNDS AMOUNT STATUS Other Non-State \$ To Be Applied To Project During Project Period: Indicate any additional non-state cash dollars secured or applied for to be spent on the project during the funding period.
+For each individual sum, list out the source of the funds, the amount, and indicate whether the funds are secured or pending approval. \$ Indicate: Secured or Pending Other State \$ To Be Applied To Project During Project Period: Indicate any additional state cash dollars (e.g., bonding, other grants) secured or applied for to be spent on the project during the funding period.
+For each individual sum, list out the source of the funds, the amount, and indicate whether the funds are secured or pending approval. \$ Indicate: Secured or Pending In-kind Services To Be Applied To Project During Project Period: Indicate any additional in-kind service(s) secured or applied for to be spent on the project during the project period.
+For each type of service, list type of service(s), estimated value, and indicate whether it is secured or pending.
+In-kind services listed must be specific to the project. \$ Indicate: Secured or Pending Funding History: Indicate funding secured but to be expended prior to July 1, 2015, for activities directly relevant to this specific funding request, including past and current ENRTF funds.
+State specific source(s) of funds and dollar amount. \$ Remaining \$ From Current ENRTF Appropriation: Specify dollar amount and year of appropriation from any current ENRTF appropriation for any directly related project of the project manager or organization that remains unspent or not yet legally obligated at the time of proposal submission.
 Be as specific as possible.
-Describe the status of funds in the right-most column. \$ Indicate: Unspent?
+Indicate the status of the funds.
+Indicate: Unspent?
 Not Legally Obligated?
 Other?
-Funding History: Indicate funding secured prior to July 1, 2014, for activities directly relevant to this specific funding request, including past ENRTF funds.
-State specific source(s) of funds. \$